[Non-Fiction] Onomatopoeia

 The unit was shaped like a dumbell -- two round large living spaces with couches, books, a TV and recliners; and, the windows were oval.
 The hospital building had likely been designed by Frank Lloyd Wright, it being a few blocks from the Water Tower.

-I was home, convalescing yet again, and he was around, it being that other weekend when another doctor covered for and he had a weekend off.
+Many years later, fully medicated and adhering to the available treatments with religious zeal for more than a decade, it dawned on me that, while I was laughing -- busting a gut over that joke -- my dad had been weeping, not laughing.
+He had, likely come straight from the airport that afternoon.
+The thought came while I was convalescing, yet again, after another in-patient stay.
+He was around that day, it being that "other" weekend when another doctor covered for him and he had a couple of days not on call.
 It dawned me listening to music coming from his study that for him the moment was one of tragedy instead of comedy.
-So, I went to his study, and I asked him: "That day in the hospital ... you were crying right?"
+So, I went to his study, and I asked him: "That day in the hospital ... you were crying, right?"

 He replied flatly: "Yeah."